 We’ve got a lot of activities this weekend here, so as we execute them, we have to get a chance to engage with our fans and gain their support.
 And you can see it too, our drivers are pumped to be here, there’s almost an expectation.

 Home field advantage is difficult for a team like us because you’ve got the likes of Ferrari, Mercedes and Red Bull that are so popular even with American fans, but we’re so happy to have good support.
-We’ve put a lot of things together regarding our program that are different from last year to try to connect with our followers.
+We’ve put a lot of things together regarding our program that is different from last year to try to connect with our followers.

 Do you execute local marketing campaigns prior to the US GP?
 Do you work along with the track and/or the Grand Prix’s organising committee?

-Yes, we have for example, the Haas Hill program, where we’re working very closely with the circuit.
+Yes, we have, for example, the Haas Hill program, where we’re working very closely with the circuit.
 Our drivers are doing a lot of appearances, at the Fan Zone, the Paddock Club, and doing some other things like at the Owner’s Suite, the point is engaging with our fan base.

-The Haas Hill between turn 18 and 19 is a ticket programme that was developed about a month and a half ago, being able to choose from a general admission ticket with an upgrade and a Haas F1 team branded scarf.
+The Haas Hill between turn 18 and 19 is a ticket programme that was developed about a month and a half ago, being able to choose from a general admission ticket with an upgrade and a Haas F1 team-branded scarf.
 This is our centre of attention for programming for our fans that don’t have paddock access, as we can’t give that to them as much as we’d like them to experience that.
 We’ve been having giveaways throughout the weekend, our merchandise stand is out there and then we’ll have photos and meetings with the drivers, even Gene and Guenther (Team Principal) will be out there on Sunday afternoon.

-We’re doing things that we don’t typically do at races, since we’re in America, we’re the local team, we have the flag on our car, so all that is important to us and we need to stand out.
+We’re doing things that we don’t typically do at races since we’re in America, we’re the local team, we have the flag on our car, so all that is important to us and we need to stand out.
 Those are the things that people want to see, it feels right and authentic too.
 We’re also happy to be doing the “Drive for the Cure” and “Never Give Up” initiatives due to our ties with NASCAR, supporting cancer research and awareness.
 A lot of these decisions have been made from our marketing perspective thinking of doing what is right and we try our best.

 Did you plan any targeted media strategies for this event?